 The Residential Tenancies Act 1997 in Victoria provides protection for all Victorians living in rental accommodation.
 The Act outlines the rights and obligations of the following groups:

-Residential tenants; landlords, property managers and Owners Corporations
+Residential renters; rental providers, property managers and Owners Corporations

 Residential park or caravan park operators